mendhak/mendhak.github.io/_posts/2020-05-25-my-wsl-dev-setup.md

 powershell -executionpolicy bypass -file .\preparewsl.ps1
 ```

 About halfway, the script will prompt you for your desired WSL username and password.
+You'll still need to install Docker Desktop for Windows yourself though.
 {: .notice--info}